Val Caniparoli: Early years

 Caniparoli was resident choreographer for Ballet West from 1993 to 1997, and for Tulsa Ballet from 2001 to 2006.
 He continues to create works for San Francisco Ballet.

-In 1995, Caniparoli choreographed a new work entitled Lambarena, set to a musical blend of J.S.
-Bach with Traditional African music composed by Pierre Akendengue and Hughes de Courson.
+In 1995, Caniparoli choreographed a new work entitled Lambarena, set to a musical blend of Johann Sebastian Bach with traditional African music composed by Pierre Akendengue and Hughes de Courson.
 Lambarena has become another of Caniparoli's most popular creations, a blend of classical ballet and African dance.
 This ballet has been performed more than 20 companies, including Atlanta Ballet, Boston Ballet, Cincinnati Ballet, Singapore Dance Theatre, San Francisco Ballet, and State Ballet of South Africa.

 In 2002, Caniparoli was invited to choreograph a pas de deux to be performed by Evelyn Hart and Rex Harrington for Queen Elizabeth II to celebrate her Golden Jubilee visit to Canada.

 In May 2010, San Francisco's American Conservatory Theater (A.C.T.) premiered Tosca Cafe, a theater/dance work co-created and co-directed by Caniparoli and A.C.T.'s Carey Perloff; Caniparoli also did the choreography. "'Tosca Cafe"', which started as The Tosca Project, chronicles a wide cast of characters who inhabit Tosca, a bar in the North Beach section of San Francisco in the same location for decades.
 Caniparoli and Perloff saw this work as a unique opportunity for collaboration between dancers and actors.
 Since its 2010 premiere in San Francisco, Tosca Cafe has been performed internationally.